Step 1: Characterizing Your Robot Drive

-For detailed instructions on using the FRC-Characterization tool, see its dedicated documentation.
+For detailed instructions on using the System Identification tool, see its dedicated documentation.

-The drive characterization process requires ample space for the robot to drive.
-Be sure to have at least a 10’ stretch (ideally closer to 20’) in which the robot can drive during the characterization routine.
+The drive identification process requires ample space for the robot to drive.
+Be sure to have at least a 10’ stretch (ideally closer to 20’) in which the robot can drive during the identification routine.

-The characterization data for this tutorial has been generously provided by Team 5190, who generated it as part of a demonstration of this functionality at the 2019 North Carolina State University P2P Workshop.
+The identification data for this tutorial has been generously provided by Team 5190, who generated it as part of a demonstration of this functionality at the 2019 North Carolina State University P2P Workshop.

 Before accurately following a path with a robot, it is important to have an accurate model for how the robot moves in response to its control inputs.
 Determining such a model is a process called “system identification.”
-WPILib’s FRC-Characterization is a tool for drive system identification.
+WPILib’s System Identification tool can accurately determine such a model.

-We begin by gathering our drive characterization data.
+We begin by gathering our drive identification data.

-Once the characterization routine has been run and the data file has been saved, it is time to open it in the analysis pane.
+Once the identification routine has been run and the data file has been saved, it is time to open it in the analysis pane.

-Per the FRC-Characterization guide, we first view the diagnostics to ensure that our data look reasonable:
+Per the system identification guide, we first view the diagnostics to ensure that our data look reasonable:

-As our data look reasonably linear and our threshold seems to be set correctly, we may move on to the next step.
+As our data look reasonably linear, and the fit metrics are within acceptable parameters, we proceed to the next step.